You have a mother.

 Archaeplastida

-Scientists call her LECA.
+This is your first grandmother, LECA.
 Last Eukaryotic Common Ancestor.

 She is the grandmother of every animal, every plant, every mushroom, every amoeba.
 Everything with complex cells descends from her.
+Before her, life didn’t have ‘grandmothers’ in the way we mean it now.
+But she invented a new kind of reproduction that required two parents.
+Before her, life just made copies instead of combinations.

 She was a single cell, but not a simple one.
 She already had DNA bundled in a nucleus, mitochondria, a cytoskeleton, cilia.